mattwalmsley/financial-modelling/quant-library/documentation/7_forwards_futures_swaps.md

 ### Speculation and Leverage

 - Futures can be used for risk management by offsetting/reducing exposure to a position as discussed in [futures hedging](#futures-hedging), but they can also be used for speculation by obtaining exposure to an asset and therefore increasing risk.
-- An investor can obtain long exposure to crude oil under the speculative belief that the price will rise by eith r buying the outright position in the cash market (buying oil) or by taking a long futures position.
+- An investor can obtain long exposure to crude oil under the speculative belief that the price will rise by either buying the outright position in the cash market (buying oil) or by taking a long futures position.
   - As shown in [cash market exposure](#cash-market-exposure), the futures position provides the same exposure to the underlying asset price as the equivalent cash position (actually holding the asset).
 - Opting to gain exposure through futures is normally preferred as futures markets are generally much more liquid (easier to buy/sell) than the cash market and for some assets, such as commodities, there are considerable costs/complications with taking cash positions (e.g. storage, insurance and transportation).
 - Futures contracts also provide **leverage**, allowing participants to multiply their buying power and obtain a much larger exposure on the financial market.